shouxieai/tensorRT_Pro/README.md

 <summary>Windows: Compile for Python</summary>

-1. Compile trtpyc.pyd.
+1. Compile pytrtc.pyd.
 Choose python in visual studio to compile
-2. Copy dll and execute 'python/copy_dll_to_trtpy.bat'
+2. Copy dll and execute 'python/copy_dll_to_pytrt.bat'
 3. Execute the example in python dir by 'python test_yolov5.py'
   - if installation is needed, switch to target env(e.g. your conda env) then 'python setup.py install', which has to be followed by step 1 and step 2.
-  - the compiled files are in `python/trtpy/libtrtpyc.pyd`
+  - the compiled files are in `python/pytrt/libpytrtc.pyd`

 </details>